ericlemerdy/java-tests/README.md

 # MongoDB Rules

-Eric le Merdy @ericlemerdy wrote a blog about mongo db integration tests
+This is the maven companion of a blog post about mongo db integration tests.

 http://eric.lemerdy.free.fr/dotclear/index.php?post/2012/03/11/Start-and-stop-mongodb-with-Junit-in-java

-I wanted to play with junit @rule https://github.com/KentBeck/junit/blob/master/src/main/java/org/junit/Rule.java and see if you could do a rule for a class.
+Florent Ramière ([@framiere](http://twitter.com/framiere) wanted to play with junit [@rule](https://github.com/KentBeck/junit/blob/master/src/main/java/org/junit/Rule.java) and see if you could do a rule for a class.

-Turns out it's possible, and pretty straightforward using @ClassRule https://github.com/KentBeck/junit/blob/master/src/main/java/org/junit/ClassRule.java
+Turns out it's possible, and pretty straightforward using [@ClassRule](https://github.com/KentBeck/junit/blob/master/src/main/java/org/junit/ClassRule.java)

 # Example